Trackage/trip/cran-comments.md

 ## revdepcheck results

-We checked 4 reverse dependencies (4 from CRAN), no problems found.
+We checked 3 reverse dependencies, no problems found.